10up/distributor/CONTRIBUTING.md

 ## Release instructions

 1. Branch: Starting from `develop`, create a release branch named `release/X.Y.Z` for your changes.
-2. Follow pull request checklist: A draft release pull request will be created once you push your branch to Github.
+2. Follow pull request checklist: A draft release pull request will be created once you push your branch to GitHub.
 Follow the steps in the pull request.

 Should the pull request fail to be created, a pull request can be manually created using the [template file](https://github.com/10up/distributor/blob/develop/.github/release-pull-request-template.md) containing each of the steps.